ajberkley/cl-binary-store/README.md

 - Speed and compactness
 - Extensibility for specialized data
 - Should work out of the box without any effort with an easy programmer / user interface
+- Serialization deserialization on the same architecture --- I don't do endianess conversion.

 ## General features